Dept. of Conflict Resolution Studies

 Dr. Duckworth has trained hundreds of students, teachers and community leaders in peace education and conflict resolution both in the US and internationally.
 Currently she serves as the faculty advisor of NSU's Peace Education Working Group and on the Advisory Board of the Hope Development Organization, a women's rights and peace building organization in Pakistan, and Women's Promise, which advocates for and empowers women's leadership for peace globally.
 She has also appeared on peace-building related media, such as PRESSedent and The Doug Noll Show.

 Duckworth teaches qualitative research methods, foundations of conflict resolution, History, Memory and Conflict Resolution, and peace education.
 She is active in the International Studies Association, the Comparative and International Education Society and the International Peace Research Association.
 As a model of engaged scholarship and student-centered curriculum, she also developed a Global Hybrid Course which examined peace education and peace building in Morocco.
-She blogs at Teach for Peace and you can follow her on Twitter @cherylduckworth.
+She also blogs at Teach for Peace.

 News and Events